 Blogging has traditionally remained an important part of digital marketing.
-However, with the changing times, the strategies to leverage blogging to promote your business have undergone a transformation.
+However, with the changing way users respond to advertising, the strategies to leverage blogging to promote your business are now more crucial than ever.
+Here is why blogger outreach has become so important in 2020

 Broadcasting the same message to your entire audience (repeatedly) is no longer an effective marketing strategy.